Corey Johnson (rugby league)

 Corey Johnson (born 16 November 2000) is an English professional rugby league footballer who plays as a for Sheffield Eagles in the RFL Championship.

 Playing career

 Leeds Rhinos

-In 2019, he made professional debut on loan at Featherstone Rovers in the Championship and made his Super League début in Leeds' final home game of the 2019 season.
+In 2019, he made his professional debut on loan at Featherstone Rovers in the Championship and made his Super League début in Leeds' final home game of the 2019 season.
 Despite being less than two years into a four-year contract to stay at Leeds until 2022, Johnson was released from his contract in March 2020 announcing his retirement from the game to focus on life away from rugby league.

 York RLFC (loan)

 On 8 July 2021, it was reported that he had come out of retirement, re-signed for Leeds and then signed for York RLFC in the RFL Championship on loan.

 Bradford Bulls (loan)

 On 2 December 2021, it was reported that he had signed for Bradford in the RFL Championship on loan.